 I already Tweeted Sean Banville’s lessons on each match and those are fun particularly if you aren’t a football fan since they give crib notes on the game.

 This reading and vocab lesson also looked promising.

 And the BBC has a good list of basic and advanced football vocabulary as well as some slang.

 I know a bunch of websites have put up best resources for the World Cup.
-Any other favorites?If you liked this post, you might enjoy my book, 50 Activities for the First Day of School, a collection of rapport building and community creating activities.
+Any other favorites?If you enjoyed this post, check out my books at www.AlphabetPublishingBooks.com.